Immigration looks to cut crowding

-"Why doesn't the government offer an extension application with a payment portal online?" one US citizen asked in a letter of complaint sent to the Bangkok Post before the IB announcement.
+"Why doesn't the government offer an extension application with a payment portal online?" one US citizen named only Ashok asked in a letter of complaint sent to the Bangkok Post before the IB announcement.

-Other foreigners also have to stay in Thailand as a result of flight cancellations and lockdowns in many countries.
+Other foreigners also want to stay in Thailand as a result of flight cancellations and lockdowns in many countries.